Chapter 5. Descriptors

 5.1.1.2.
 Reverse branch order

-The reverse branch oder of a shoot describes the highest number of continuously connected branches emerging from this shoot.
+The reverse branch order of a shoot describes the highest number of continuously connected branches emerging from this shoot.

 descriptor key: (*F*)[RBO]